Dvogonen/cyclop_plus_plus/BUILDING.md

 #Build CYCLOP++
 - The project is built using the Arduino development environment.
 Download the Arduino development environment from www.arduino.cc.
 - Install the development environment.
-- Download the CYCLOP++ source code from GitHub.
+- Download the CYCLOP++ source code from GitHub(https://github.com/Dvogonen/cyclop_plus_plus/archive/master.zip)
-- Navigate to the cyclop_plus_plus.ino file and open it in the Arduino development environment.
+- Unzip the code package and navigate to the cyclop_plus_plus.ino file.
+Open it in the Arduino development environment.
 - Specify "Arduino Pro or Pro Mini" as board.
 Then select "Atmega 328 (3.3 volt, 8 MHz)" as processor.
 These settings are found in the "Tool" menu.
 - Build the project by pressing the v icon in the upper left corner of the Arduino window.